Tennessee State Subsidy Profile

 Spring Hill, TN 37174

-Below is information related to definitions of special needs, benefits available, and procedures in your state.
+Below is information related to definitions of special needs, benefits available, and procedures in Utah.
 Answers to select questions were made available by the Association of Administrators of the Interstate Compact on Adoption and Medical Assistance (AAICAMA) through the Child Welfare Information Gateway (www.childwelfare.gov).
-Profiles for each state’s subsidy program are available on our web site at www.nacac.org.
-If you have additional questions, please call the North American Council on Adoptable Children (NACAC) at 651-644-3036 or our subsidy help line at 800-470-6665, or e-mail us at firstname.lastname@example.org.
+Profiles for other states’ subsidy programs are available.
+If you have additional questions, please contact NACAC at 651-644-3036, 800-470-6665, or firstname.lastname@example.org.
 If you have state-specific questions, please call your State Subsidy Contact Person or the NACAC Subsidy Representative (listed above) for more information.

-Adoption Resources on the Web:
+Adoption resources on the web:

 Adoption Best Practices Manual http://www.state.tn.us/youth/dcsguide/policies/

-Tennessee Statute §37-5-106 (a) (13)
+Tennessee Statute §37-5-106 (a) (13):

-Click on the Tennessee Code / Click on Title 37, Juveniles
+Click on the Tennessee Code / Click on Title 37, Juveniles /

-A child with special needs is defined as a child that has at least one of the following needs or circumstances that may be a barrier to placement or adoption without financial assistance:
+A child is determined to have special needs if the child has at least one of the following needs or circumstances that may be a barrier to placement or adoption without financial assistance:

 - Nine years of age or older and Caucasian